danielbarter/mini_compile_commands/README.md

 # Mini Compile Commands

 Mini compile commands instruments the compiler wrappers in nixpkgs to generate `compile_commands.json` files.
-Using a version of nixpkgs which has mini compile commands, it can be includede in an environment as follows:
+Using a version of nixpkgs which has mini compile commands, it can be included in an environment as follows:

 ```
 with (import <nixpkgs> {});